 Open Exchanges Vs Private Auctions

 The shift is happening already.
-As open marketplaces are becoming more and more sophisticated, buyers are driving their spends towards them.
+As open marketplaces are becoming more and more sophisticated, buyers are driving their spending towards them.

 Ads.txt downsized domain spoofing, third-party measurement providers verify the proprietary metrics, Google refunds for invalid traffic, and ad fraud prevention companies are getting smarter every day.

 On top of these, ID-based solution and first-party data integration are on the rise.
-PMPs are losing advertisers as the proposition (no spoofers, better results) are diminishing slowly.
+PMPs are losing advertisers as the proposition (no spoofers, better results) is diminishing slowly.